Last Updated on February 8, 2026

 Ride the Mail Train at The Postal Museum

 Take the underground train and travel on some of the old mail rail lines which run under London.
-Stop along the way to learn about the history from the early days until the rail line close in 2003 (book in advance to guarantee your ride)
+Stop along the way to learn about the history from the early days until the rail line closed in 2003 (book in advance to guarantee your ride)

 It’s a small museum but there are lots of interesting and interactive displays to look at too.
 Some highlights include the world’s only sheets of Penny Black stamps and a Victorian miniature rail car used by people and post!